vincentmakes/SaltLevelDetector/README.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/5509a7c9-63c7-4969-96d0-f5b378bb670f" />

-Some people have tried with other ultrasonic sensor which ended up being corroded quickly due to the salt environment.
+Some people have tried with other ultrasonic sensor which ended up being corroded quickly due to the salty environment.

 The board needs to be wired to the ESP32 as such: